 An only child, he was raised by a mother who was deaf and dour and he grew indifferent toward her.
-His dad was a strong influence, a hard-working Christian Scientist who amassed considerable wealth in the oil business.
-In 1914, he worked in his dad's oil fields for a year, after which he bought an interest in an Oklahoma field where he began his own production.
-At his dad's death, he inheriting $15 million that he parlayed into an empire.
+His father was a strong influence, a hard-working Christian Scientist who amassed considerable wealth in the oil business.
+In 1914, he worked in his father's oil fields for a year, after which he bought an interest in an Oklahoma field where he began his own production.
+At his father's death, he inheriting $15 million that he parlayed into an empire.

 In 1953 he became the world's richest man by striking oil in the Middle East but was notoriously cheap, at one time putting a pay phone in his English castle for house guests to use.
 Also vain, he had periodic facial cosmetic surgery.

 After his death there were a series of law suits generated over his money.
-He died of cancer of the prostate on 6/06/1976, near London.
+He died of cancer of the prostate on 6 June 1976, near London, at age 83.

 In December 1997, the $1 billion Getty Center opened in Los Angles with a world-class collection of classical art.
 Getty was an avid art collector and left $700 million for the creation of the extraordinary museum.